arieftb/tb-note-learning/README.md

 ## Features

-- Create and manage notes with title and body content
+- Create notes with title and body content through a dedicated Add Note page
 - View detailed information for individual notes
 - Archive and unarchive notes for better organization
 - Search functionality for both active and archived notes